arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ![Download error message](assets/downloadSketchError.png)

+***If you persistently experience issues during the download procedure or related processes, try launching the PLC IDE with __administrative privileges__.
+This can help resolve permission related problems that may prevent download procedures or device interactions.***

 ### 4. Connect to the Device

 After the runtime is up and running, set up the communication by going to **On-line > Set up communication**.